 - 1. The above scale shall be adhered to for all subject areas. - 2.
-Cadets will earn nine major grades (tests, projects, essays, labs, etc.) and nine minor grades (homework, quiz, etc.) each semester.
+Cadets will earn major grades (tests, projects, essays, labs, etc.) and minor grades (homework, quiz, etc.) each quarter.
 Participation grades are not awarded. - 3.
 The following weights will be applied: 60% major grades (e.g. tests, projects, essays, and labs); 40% minor grades (e.g. class work, homework, and quizzes). - 4.
-State of Louisiana LEAP 2025 tests will serve as the final exam and will account for 20% of the final course grade in Algebra I, Geometry, English II, Biology, and US History. - 5.
+State of Louisiana LEAP 2025 tests will serve as the final exam and will account for 20% of the final course grade in 8th grade Math, ELA, Science and Social Studies, Algebra I, Geometry, English I, English II, Biology, and US History.\ - 5.
 In determining semester averages, numerical averages will be used to assign a letter grade.
 Only letter grades will be shown on the report card. - 6.
 The lowest F issued is 40%.
-Review the "Make Up Work" section below for more information. - 7.
-If a student plagiarizes, a 0% will be assigned.
-If the student is allowed and chooses to make up the assignment, then the highest grade that he/she can receive on the assignment is a 70%.
+Missing or late assignments will be followed by ".1" designation in the online gradebook.
+See the "Late Work and Make-Up Work" section below for more information. - 7.
+If a student participates in academic dishonesty, plagiarizes, or cheats in any way, a 0% will be assigned.
+The student will be allowed to make up the assignment, and the highest grade he or she may earn is a 70%.
 The assignment must be made up within 7 days.
-Teachers will complete a plagiarism form noting the date plagiarized, the 7-day window the student has to make up the assignment, and a copy of the assignment plagiarized.

-- 8. Teachers will allow students the opportunity to make up missed assignments as noted in the "Make Up Work" section below and may allow students to submit extra credit assignments according to the individual teacher syllabus. - 9.
-In determining semester and final grades, numerical averages are converted to letter grades; semester 1 and 2 quality points are averaged to determine final grades.
-The Quality Point Range in the chart above is used in assigning letter grades for the semester and final grade and for awarding Carnegie credits.
-Students must earn a minimum of one (1.0) final quality point credit to earn a Carnegie unit credit for a course.
-Half credit is not awarded. - 10.
-To earn a Carnegie unit in a full-unit course, a cadet must earn a minimum of one quality point as a final grade and must pass Semester 2.
+Teachers will complete a discipline referral for an integrity violation noting the date of the incident, the 7-day window the student has to make up the assignment, and a copy of the assignment.
+See the "Academic Dishonesty" section below for more information. - 8.
+Teachers will allow students the opportunity to make up missed assignments as noted in the "Make Up Work" section below and may allow students to submit extra credit assignments according to the individual teacher syllabus. - 9.
+To earn a Carnegie unit in a full-unit course, a cadet must earn a minimum of one quality point as a final grade and must pass Semester 2 of each course.
 Failing semester 2 will result in course failure and no credit awarded regardless of the student's grade in the first semester.
-Half credit is not awarded. - 11.
-The semester exam will count as 20% of the semester grade and will appear on the report card as a separate grade. - 12.
-Cadet conduct and participation is not considered when computing the semester grade. - 13.
-Cadets may not miss more than 14 days of school.
+Half credit is not awarded.\ - 10.
+The semester exam will count as 20% of the semester grade and will appear on the report card as a separate grade. - 11.
+Cadet conduct and participation is not considered when computing the semester grade.

+12. Cadets may not miss more than 14 days of school.
 If a cadet misses too many days they may fail the course.
 Credit is not awarded to students not meeting seat time requirements.
-See seat time in the attendance section for more info.
+See seat time in the attendance section for more info (subject to change based on the 2020-2021 school calendar).